 How do you begin a blog??
 Do I introduce myself?

-*stands up, clears throat, gives a nervous little wave*
+*Stands up, clears throat, gives a nervous little wave*

-Hello, my name is Lisa and I am a stay at home mum.
+Hello, my name is Lisa, and I am a stay at home mum.
 I like chocolate, wine, Harry Potter and procrastinating (please do not ask me to say procrastinating, I can’t.
-Also, thank god for spell check) Oh, I also suffer from anxiety and in the past, have suffered from depression.
+Also, thank god for spell check).
+Oh, I also suffer from anxiety and, in the past, have suffered from depression.

-But first, let’s go back to….
+But first, let’s go back to…

 Suddenly, I was carrying around this terrible little secret that I didn’t want to share with anyone.
 I was diagnosed with depression and put on antidepressants.
 And it truly was a sad, sad day as it was the same day that Robin Williams took his own life.

-But coming home, where I didn’t have to pretend anymore, and I could just wallow is where I had the hardest, darkest days.
-I would be too tired to do the housework but then I would be fed up with the house being a mess (husband did as much as he could, bless him) I would think that the house is a mess and believe that to be happy I would need to a massive declutter but then the thought of all that work would be so overwhelming that I wouldn’t have the energy to do it.
+But coming home, where I didn’t have to pretend anymore and I could wallow, is where I had the hardest, darkest moments.
+I would be too tired to do the housework, but then I would be fed up with the house being a mess (my husband did as much as he could, bless him).
+I thought that the house was a mess and believed that I needed to do a massive declutter to be happy, but then the thought of all that work was so overwhelming, and I just didn’t have the energy to do it.

 Cooking dinner in the evening was a struggle.
-I wouldn’t have the energy to cook some nights so my husband would have to cook, or we would get a takeaway.
-So then, not eating well, causes weight gain etc…….
+I wouldn’t have the energy to cook some nights, so my husband would have to cook, or we would get a takeaway.
+So then, not eating well causes weight gain etc…

 But more on that another time.
-Stay tuned readers, next post we get very up close and personal talking about my TTC (trying to conceive) journey.
-Get ready for TMI 😉
+Stay tuned, readers; next post, we get very up close and personal talking about my TTC (trying to conceive) journey.
+Get ready for TMI. 😉

-And please do remember, if you are suffering from depression, anxiety or any other mental illness please ask for help.
+And please do remember, if you are suffering from depression, anxiety or any other mental illness, please ask for help.
 If you don’t feel comfortable speaking to a friend or family member, you can contact the Samaritans.